dhbalaji/docusauras-dhbalaji-blog/blog/Alexa-at-office-setup.md

 There is a link related to [alexa for business](https://aws.amazon.com/alexaforbusiness/).
 At least their copywriting talks about voice controls in meeting rooms which is not in my use case currently.

- Here is an another [post](https://aws.amazon.com/blogs/business-productivity/boosting-work-from-home-productivity-with-alexa-for-business/) about using alexa to manage emails and meetings.
+There was a post about using alexa to manage emails and meetings on amazon business.
 Of course there is no mention about using alexa more creatively or accomplishing a deliverable.

 ## Summary